local_shipping Car Shipping checklist_rtl My Cars volunteer_activism Services question_mark FAQ conciergeContact Us

 When multiple cars damaged this amount is split, largest truck takes up to 9 cars.

 Primary payee is cargo insurance of the carrier.
-Secondary Payee is your insurance if you have physical damage on your policy.
+Secondary Payee is your insurance if you have PD (Physical Damage) on your policy.

-You can also add physical damage to your policy today, then remove it after car has been delivered.
+You can also add PD to your policy today, then remove it after car has been delivered.

 How can I file a claim?